Murray918/wdi-10-lessons/unit_3/w08d03/instructor_notes/twitter.md

 ### Connect with angular

-1. Try to call the API endpoint with anguler
+1. Try to call the API endpoint with angular/ jquery

 ```
 const app = angular.module('myApp', []);